The Importance of Employer Branding in Recruitment

 3. Examples

-On the flip side, a good example of employer branding is setting up an employee advocacy program to encourage existing employees to promote your company on their personal social media pages.
+On the flip side, a good example of social media employer branding is setting up an employee advocacy program to encourage existing employees to promote your company on their personal social media pages.
 Or implementing a health and wellness program to improve your team's working conditions.

 4. Target audience